roddicki/phonegap-play-audio/README.md

-# PhoneGap audio player
+# PhoneGap / Cordova audio player

-A Phonegap project that is a simple API for playing audio files on Android and iOS
+A PhoneGap / Cordovaproject that is a simple API for playing audio files on Android and iOS

 This projects aims to give some simple HTML5 style functionality to the audio playback for the phonegap/cordova media plugin. https://cordova.apache.org/docs/en/latest/reference/cordova-plugin-media/index.html